Activision Blizzard Sued By California Government Over 'Frat Boy' Culture

 Gaming publisher giants Activision Blizzard are being sued for inhabiting a "frat boy" culture in their workplaces, leading to women reportedly being sexually harassed and given unequal pay.

-The publishers behind Call of Duty, World of Warcraft, Overwatch, and many more, have been presented with a lawsuit from the California Government in which a two-year investigation into the company has reportedly found a misogynistic attitude and reports of sexual assault in the workplace.
+The publisher behind Call of Duty, World of Warcraft, Overwatch, and many more, have been presented with a lawsuit from the California Government in which a two-year investigation into the company has reportedly found a misogynistic attitude and reports of sexual assault in the workplace.

 The California Department of Fair Employment and Housing (DFEH) has claimed that the company have been subject to routine harassment including “cube crawls,” - a common affair in which their male employees get intoxicated and "crawl" through the female work cubicles to engage in “inappropriate behaviour."